mui/mui-x/docs/data/data-grid/sorting/sorting.md

 <p class="description">Easily sort your rows based on one or several criteria.</p>

-Sorting is enabled by default to the grid users and works out of the box without any explicit configuration.
+Sorting is enabled by default to the data grid users and works out of the box without any explicit configuration.
 Users can set a sorting rule simply by clicking on a column header.
 Following clicks change the column's sorting direction.
 You can see the applied direction on the header's arrow indicator.